merklefruit/SaaS4Devs/README.md

 # 🎳 Contributions

-If you'd like to add something to this document, please do by contacting me!
+If you'd like to add something to this document, please do by contacting me by email.
-Feel free to send PRs too.
+Feel free to send PRs here on GitHub too.

 Email: [nicksmavic@gmail.com](mailto:nicksmavic@gmail.com)